nus-cs2103-AY2122S2/ip/docs/README.md

 # User Guide
 Duke is a task manager chatbot.
-Chat with Duke by keying in commands and view Duke's replies :handshake:
+Chat with Duke by keying in commands and view Duke's replies!

 ## Features